Vienchau/c-logger/README.md

 # C-LOGGER

-> A simple code for printing colored logs to the terminal or saving to a file, using C.
+> Simple code for printing colored logs to the terminal or saving them to a file using C.

 ## Usage